These Amazing Flower Bed Ideas for Your Home Garden will help you transform the look of your backyard completely. Explore them below!

 20. Hollow Log Flower Bed

-Design this simple flower bed in the front of the house with a hollow wooden log, plant small perennials like daffodils, tulips, or any vivid flower of your choice!
+Design this simple flower bed in the front of the house with a hollow wooden log, and plant small perennials like daffodils, tulips, or any vivid flower of your choice!
+You also use a faux one.

 21. Old Chair Flower Bed